Fascinating, intoxicating and chaotic, Bangkok deserves at least 48 hours to experience its temples, palaces, markets

 The Chao Phraya River adds zest to the city landscape with its backdrop of temples and hotels.
 It’s a constant hive of activity with water taxis and longtail speedboats whizzing along, or heavily laden barges chugging sedately upstream.
-Leading off the river are a network of criss-crossing canals (klongs) lead off the river and trickle past precariously perched houses, floating villages and markets.
+Leading off the river are a network of criss-crossing klongs (canals) which trickle past precariously perched houses, floating villages and markets.